Long-Term Disability Insurance

 “Insurance companies may have a few additional questions that will be communicated via email or through your agent,” said Schmidt, adding that it’s typical for an insurer to request additional information during the claims process.
 “Your insurance agent should also be providing you updates every step of the way, so you know exactly where your claim stands.”

-Returning to Work After a Long-Term Disability
+Returning To Work After a Long-Term Disability

 Before returning to work after a period of receiving long-term disability benefits, you may want to check in with your doctor.
 A medical professional can tell you whether you’ll be fit to perform the duties of your job and can suggest modifications to help you do those tasks without risking your health.
 Your doctor can also get you the proper documentation to clear you for work.